Interview and pictures by Marko Syrjälä

-NIBBS: Not in original format, as far as I know, but if you want to go buy “Solid Ball of Rock” it’s available on SPV, I can’t remember what the catalogue number is, but it’s available now.
+NIBBS: Not in original format, as far as I know, but if you want to go buy “Solid Ball of Rock,” it’s available on SPV, I can’t remember what the catalog number is, but it’s available now.

 I LIVE FOR METAL, HOW ABOUT YOU?

-What does term “Metal” mean to you these days, after so many years?
+What does the term “Metal” mean to you these days, after so many years?

 PAUL: Being eaten by flies, usually.
-I think it’s a lifestyle rather than a music really, sounds pompous but I think you have to dare to be different and although I like things as diverse as Beatles and at the other end, the extreme, Django Reinhardt, Stefan Grappelli.
-It’s an alternative lifestyle, is Metal, it’s kind of… what’s the word for it… friendly anarchy.
+I think it’s a lifestyle rather than music really, sounds pompous but I think you have to dare to be different and although I like things as diverse as Beatles and at the other end, the extreme, Django Reinhardt, Stefan Grappelli.
+It’s an alternative lifestyle, is Metal, it’s kind of, what’s the word for it?
+A friendly, anarchy.

-I have been asking this question from many people and now I’m going to ask this from you.
+I have been asking this question by many people, and now I’m asking this from you.
 How long do you think you can keep staying “Metal”?
 For the rest of your life?

-PAUL: I can only answer to that if I didn’t have so many favourite styles that I can be influenced by and put into “Metal”, then I would be a really boring musician, if I was wearing the blinkers of a horse.
+PAUL: I can only answer that if I didn’t have so many favorite styles that I can be influenced by and put into “Metal,” I would be a boring musician if I was wearing the blinkers of a horse.

-In the way you’re living I mean, like keep staying in the style and…
+In the way, you’re living, I mean, like keep staying in style and…

 How many do you have?